Scientists: Wind, drought worsen fires, not bad management

 One reason that scientists know that management isn’t to blame is that some areas now burning had fires in 2005 and 2008, so they aren’t “fuel-choked closed-canopy forests,” Dennison said.

-In those earlier fires, the northern California town of Paradise was threatened but escaped major damage, he said.
+In those earlier fires, Paradise was threatened but escaped major damage, he said.
 In the current blazes, it was virtually destroyed.

-The other major fire, in southern California, burned through shrub land, not forest, Dennison said.
+The other major fire, in Southern California, burned through shrub land, not forest, Dennison said.

 The dean of the University of Michigan’s environmental school, Jonathan Overpeck, said Western fires are getting bigger and more severe.
 He said it “is much less due to bad management and is instead the result of our baking of our forests, woodlands and grasslands with ever-worsening climate change.”